QuickMonkeys/sinatra-react-webpack/README.md

 ## A simple example to demonstrate how we can use Sinatra with React and Webpack

-The data is returning using a an action from sinatra controller to be used by the component.
+The data is returned using an action from sinatra controller to be used by the component.

 The transpiler used to generate javascript is Babel.